Ever noticed how some TikTok captions instantly grab your attention… while others barely register?

 Frequently Asked Questions

-How do I get good captions in CapCut?
+How do I get good captions in CapCut for TikTok?

 What captions get more views on TikTok?